One Pan Mediterranean Couscous Bowl

 - In a large pan add the olive oil over high heat.
 Add the leek and capers and cook until they brown.1 ½ tbsp olive oil, 2 tbsp capers

 - Add garlic, paprika and saffron threads if using.
 Cook for 1 minute until the aroma from the paprika and saffron comes out.3 tsp paprika powder, ¼ tsp saffron threads

 - Add fresh rosemary, red bell pepper, peas, and cook until the bell peppers soften and the peas are tender.
-Season with ¼ tsp pepper and ¾ tsp salt.3 small sprigs of rosemary, 2 cup peas, ¼ tsp black pepper, ¾ tsp salt
+Season with pepper and salt.3 small sprigs of rosemary, 2 cup peas, ¼ tsp black pepper

 - Add couscous and vegetable broth.
 Once the liquid boils, mix and put a lid on and rest for 5-10 minutes, depending on your brand of couscous.⅔ cup couscous, 1 ¼ cup vegetable broth

-- Mix yogurt with mint, 2 tbsp water and ½ tsp of salt.2 tbsp mint, fresh, 4 tbsp soy yogurt, Salt to taste
+- Mix yogurt with mint, 2 tbsp water and salt.2 tbsp mint, fresh, 4 tbsp soy yogurt, Salt to taste

 - Use a fork to fluff couscous and add halved cherry tomatoes.
 Taste and add extra salt if necessary.
 Drizzle lemon juice to taste and chopped parsley.
 Serve with mint yogurt sauce.4 tbsp parsley, fresh, 1 lemon